Belarus crisis: Poland uses water cannons on migrants | DW | 16.11.2021

 Iraq said it would begin repatriating people who wanted to leave on a voluntary basis.

-The country's embassy in Moscow said it was preparing to fly out 200 of its citizens on Thursday.
+The country's embassy in Moscow said it was preparing to fly out 200 citizens on Thursday.

 kb/wd (AFP, AP, Reuters)